 - Make sure you buy your shaver from a reputable retailer, and follow the manufacturer’s instructions carefully.

 - It’s important to register a new shaver with the manufacturer so that you can be contacted if a safety notice or recall is required.
 It also makes it easier for you to return a faulty product or order a repair.
-To register any of your appliances, regardless of age, visit Register My Appliance.
+To register any of your appliances, regardless of age, visit our Product Registration page.

 - Check that your appliance has a UK plug; if it doesn’t, don’t try to use a UK travel adaptor.
 Get in touch with the retailer and ask for their advice.

 - If your shaver plugs into the wall, do regular checks of the plug and socket for burn marks, sounds of ‘arcing’ (buzzing or crackling) or if it feels too hot to touch.
 If you have fuses blowing or circuit-breakers tripping then contact a registered electrician to investigate.

 - If your shaver is battery-powered, make sure you use the correct batteries and insert them according to instructions.